 For many of us Independents, guilt might be the thing that gets us out the door in the morning.
 But there are two main problems with this.
 One is that guilt is no fun at all, and the other is that this will often motivate us to push through when we should be resting (see above #1 and below #4.)
 This is a problem of too much accountability.

 On the other hand, too little accountability can also lead to feeling guilty, and certainly leads to ineffective training.
-Without a coach, or a friend, or even a training log to report to, it’s way too easy to put off a workout, skimp on our sit-ups, or offset our run by eating a pizza whole.
+Without a coach, or a friend, or even a training log to report to, it’s way too easy to put off a workout, skimp on our sit-ups, or or scrap our nutrition goals in a pre- or post- workout rush.

 Issues of accountability are closely linked to not having a training plan.
 Imagine having a training plan which calls for a rest day today.
 You don’t work out, and you know you’ve done your body a huge favor by allowing it to rest.
 You don’t feel guilty, and you’ll be ready to go tomorrow.
 Without a training plan, you might push yourself to train when you need rest (too much accountability) or you might take today and tomorrow (and the next day) off when you know you should be training.